blueneogeo/xtend-tools/README.md

 - if it is an Err<T>, it will tell the stream there was an error

 This allows you to create lists of Opt<T> which will fully represent a stream of data.

-	Long.stream.apply(4).apply(2).apply(5).apply(none) // none creates a None<Long>

-In combination with the operator overloading, it also makes for nice short code:

-	val stream = Long.stream << 4 << 2 << 5 << none // end the stream, no need to call stream.complete

-Putting all these things together, you can be very succinct in defining stream handling.
-For example, to create a stream, an error handler and a complete handler:

-	// listen to twitter for tweets using async api val tweetStream = twitterAPI.getTweets(userId)
-	// handle incoming tweets
-	tweetStream >> [ processTweet ] .. [ closeConnection ] ?: [ reportError ]

-	// push in your own tweet for testing tweetSteam << test1 << test2 << none

 #### Listening to a Stream of Opts